sjames40/SITCOM/README.md

 ```
 {DOWNLOAD_DIR} is the directory that you downloaded checkpoint to.

-:speaker: Checkpoint for imagenet is uploaded.

 <br />

 ### 2) Set environment
 ### [Option 1] Local environment setting

-We use the external codes for motion-blurring and non-linear deblurring.
+We use the external codes for motion-blurring and non-linear deblurring as same as the dps and daps

 ```
 git clone https://github.com/VinAIResearch/blur-kernel-space-exploring bkse